B-smd/Life-Stories/README.md

 ## Description

 The Life Story app, people can view and read the stories.
 If they want to create a story they need to sign up and login, so they as user can create a story and give comment.
 I build this app using MongoDB as a backend and use Graphql to stores and fetches data from MongoDB atlas and connecting react.js as a frontend with the help of Apollo client.
 For the authentication I used JWT to create a token, a very strong and secure password.
 For the welcome page I use tsparticles as an animation backgroung to make the page dynamic.
+I have deployed this app to Heroku.

 ## Table of Contents (Optional)